 See Bespoke Unit’s Watch Reviews

-When one considers that humans have been gazing at the night sky for hundreds of thousands of years, it’s no surprise that at some point we’d attempt to model it mechanically on earth.
-Unfortunately, it’s hard to pinpoint exactly who invented the moonphase, though we can look back and trace its origin.
+When one considers that humans have been gazing at the night sky for millions of years, it’s no surprise that at some point we’d attempt to model it mechanically on earth.
+Unfortunately, it’s hard to pinpoint exactly who invented the moonphase watch though we can look back and trace its origin.

 In the earliest examples, the moon accompanied the sun and other known planets in astronomical clocks.
-As the geocentric theory lost popularity, these clocks likewise faded, though the moonphase tracking component persevered.
+As the geocentric theory lost popularity, these clocks likewise faded, though the mechanical component that tracked the lunar cycle persevered.

 Didier B (Sam67fr) [CC BY-SA 2.5], via Wikimedia Commons

-The simple mechanics of the moonphase almost pale in comparison to the intricate engineering required for more sophisticated complications.
-If a watch or clock has an hour hand, a moonphase module can easily be implemented.
+The simple mechanics of the moonphase indicator almost pale in comparison to the intricate engineering required for more sophisticated complications.
+In fact, if a watch or clock has an hour hand, a module to display the phases of the moon can easily be implemented.

 The disc must also be adorned by two moons for the two cycles.
 Overlaying the moon disc we generally have the dial acting as a sort of stencil, with two half-circles that imitate the waning and waxing of the moon.